ppseprus/data-recovery-poc/README.md

 ## The Situation

+I wanted to to format an SD card...

 I had this external drive for almost two years now and to be honest, I don't remember what the original file system was.
 I own a MacBook Pro, so it is either HFS or a Fat32 file system.

 To make things even more complicated, when I realised what I have done, I pulled the drive off the computer so the formatting was interrupted.